 Read More | France has a lot of coastlines.
 Here is your guide to marvellous beaches in France.

 If you love dramatic coastlines, be sure to add the Côte Sauvage to your “things to do in Brittany, France” list.
-It is one of my favourite places to visit in Brittany.
+It is one of the best places to visit in Brittany.

 The Côte Sauvage, which translates to the “Wild Coast”, stretches along the western coast of the Quiberon Peninsula.
 With its crashing Atlantic waves and strong winds, it is definitely a little wild.